ablew/data-512-a2/README.md

 The seventh file is coverage_by_region.png, which is an image showing a bar plot for coverage percentage by region.
 ## Visualizations Created

 The tables and bar plots can be seen in the results section of the jupyter notebook file ‘hcde-a2-bias-in-data.ipynb’.
-The bar plots are also saved in the results folder as a .png file.
+The bar plots are also saved in the results folder as .png files.

 ## License